elaifamouez/alx-low_level_programming/README.md

 0x06.
 C - More pointers, arrays and strings -- Working with Pointers, strings.

 0x07.
 C - Even more pointers, arrays and strings -- Working C - Pointer to Pointer, Multi-dimensional Arrays in C.

+0x08.
+C - Recursion -- Working with recursion.